In this article

-Invisalign aligners are FDA-approved.
-They are also made of a patented thermoplastic material (called SmartTrack®).
+Unlike metal braces, Invisalign can be removed anytime for eating, cleaning, and brushing.
+They’re also made of a patented thermoplastic material (called SmartTrack®).
 Invisalign claims this material is more accurate, comfortable, and discreet.

-Invisalign braces do not touch your gums.
-They are trimmed to sit along your gum line in a ‘scalloped fashion.’
-This design makes the trays more comfortable and less irritating.
-Most at-home aligners are not cut this precisely, increasing the risk of irritation and discomfort.
+Invisalign braces don’t touch your gums.
+They’re trimmed to sit along your gum line in a ‘scalloped fashion,’ making the trays more comfortable.
+Most at-home aligners aren’t cut precisely, increasing the risk of irritation and discomfort.

 Invisalign can fix minor to severe bite issues, including:

-You may be a better candidate for standard metal braces, especially if you have severe jaw alignment issues.
+Those with severe jaw alignment issues are better candidates for traditional metal braces.
 Braces typically take longer than Invisalign but cost about the same.

-If you only have minor to moderate crowding/gapped teeth, at-home aligners like byte or Candid might work for you.
+However, if you only have minor to moderate crowding/gapped teeth, at-home aligners might work for you.
 These aligners are thousands cheaper than Invisalign and braces.
 However, not everyone is a candidate.

 Invisalign treatment is a straightforward and hands-on process.
 It consists of the following steps:

-Invisalign stands out in the industry for a few reasons.
+Invisalign treatment stands out in the industry for the following reasons:

-First, the aligners are made of SmartTrack® material, making them more comfortable and easier to take out.
+The aligners are made of SmartTrack® material, making them more comfortable and easier to remove.
 They are also more ‘invisible’ than other leading aligner brands.